The Fortnite Ariana Grande Rift Tour will be the pinnacle of in-game concerts

 Travis Scott's Fortnite performance came shortly after many countries shut down due to COVID-19 and his scheduled Coachella performance was canceled.
 The Astronomical performance acted as a replacement for that planned Coachella set, giving fans a chance to see a Fortnite version of Scott at no extra charge.
 According to Billboard, the virtual concert drew more than 45 million views - a number that is certainly astronomical (sorry).

-The Rift Tour isn't replacing any of Ariana Grande's scheduled performances (although I did expect her to come out during Lady Gaga's Chromatica Ball that was supposed to take place this August).
-Despite that, I think it'll be much bigger than Astronomical, in several ways.
+But the Rift Tour isn't replacing any of Ariana Grande's scheduled performances (although I did expect her to come out during Lady Gaga's Chromatica Ball that was supposed to take place this August).
+However, I think it'll be much bigger than Astronomical, in several ways.

 Scott's performance was just under nine minutes long and was a Fortnite version of the rapper dancing to his music – there was no live rapping or motion capture like the DJ Marshemello concert.
 If Grande wants to stand out from the crowd, she may take a page out of Marshmello's book and do some mo-cap for this event.
 If not that, I at least expect the pop star to produce a much longer event than Travis Scott's, if only because of how much time Epic has had since the last major in-game concert and how much the studio has learned about holding them since.
 The team could reasonably go much bigger and longer than they did for Astronomical, and if the Ariana Grande skin with its impossibly long ponytail is any indication, Epic seems poised to go big or go home.